jonigata/squall/README.md

 }
 ```

-## Making VM with standard library but do nothing
+## To Make VM with standard library but do nothing

 ```
 #include "squall/vmstd.hpp"